Work Study and Student Employment

 In the subject line put Am I eligible for work study?
 Include your full name.

 Open positions (see below) and off campus opportunities are sent to student email accounts in the Career Center News and are posted on the Career Center job board on the first floor in Wenatchi Hall.
 Fill out an application and bring it to the Educational Planning and Testing Center, first floor in Wenatchi Hall.
 A background check is required.
 Speak to the Student Employment & Career Navigator if you have concerns.

 **Unavailable at this time** Walk-in hours

 When you are hired for a position, make an appointment at the testing center for an onboarding session (complete employment paperwork).
 Bring ID/employment documents to the session.
 Refer to page 3 of the I-9 form for a list of acceptable employment documents.

 Work Study- Current Openings

-*New work study positions are currently on hold during the campus closure*
+*There are less work study positions available during the campus closure due to COVID-19*

 - TRIO Tutor (job description) (job application)

 Career Center News is sent to all student email accounts.
 It provides links and contact information for employers that contact the Career Center and are interested in hiring students for jobs and internships.
 Watch your student email for the most up to date information!